 Cranberry sauce is associated mostly with the fall and winter holiday season in the Northern Hemisphere.
 Made from an exceptionally tart berry that belongs to the blueberry family, cranberry sauce requires a variety of ingredients to enhance its palatability.
-Some of the best cranberry sauce spices are listed below:
+Some of the best cranberry sauce spices are listed below.

 The form of cinnamon usually used in cranberry sauce is the stick form, but the powder can work in a pinch.
 It is common to see cinnamon included in fruity seasonal preparations like mulled wine and apple pies.
 Cranberry sauce offers a similar combination of spicy, sweet, and tart flavors.

 A rhizome that originated in Asia, ginger is another spice that is associated with the winter season in the West.
 It is one of the traditional additions to cranberry sauce and cranberry relish.
-The sweet fragrance and peppery bite of fresh ginger pairs nicely both with the acidity of the cranberries as well as the assertive pungency of other warm spices like cinnamon and allspice.
+The sweet fragrance and peppery bite of fresh ginger pair nicely with the acidity of the cranberries as well as the assertive pungency of other warm spices like cinnamon and allspice.

 Best known for providing one of the main flavors in Jamaican jerk dishes, allspice is also a popular spice for sweet dishes in the United States and parts of Europe.
 It shows up in apple pie spice recipes for fruit jams in addition to cranberry sauce.
 The clove-like flavor of allspice gives a sweet complexity to the tart fruitiness of cranberries.

 A spice from Southern Asia, nutmeg also grows in the West Indies.
 It comes from the seed from the fruit of the Myristica fragrans plant.
 The West Indian version of the spice is considered more flavorful than the Indian versions.